TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.18.md

 ---

-He hath redeemed my soul in peace from the battle that was against me; For they were many [that strove] with me.
+He has redeemed my soul in peace from the battle that was against me, although there are many who oppose me.